-Yes, we accept SAT/ACT waivers, NACAC waivers, special circumstance letters from counselors and students who left UNF for active duty military and wish to reapply.
-Fee waivers can be mailed to 1 UNF Drive, Jacksonville FL 32224.
-You can also drop them off at One-Stop Student Services.
+Yes, we accept SAT/ACT waivers, NACAC waivers and documentation from students who left UNF for active duty military and wish to reapply.
+Fee waivers can be sent in the one of the following ways,

 All applicants must submit an admissions